HumanCellAtlas/dcp-community/rfcs/text/0000-roadmaps+planning.md

 **Roadmap Objectives** are the concrete elements of an overarching Theme.

 **Product Roadmaps** identify and express user needs modeled as high-level Themes that capture user priorities.
-Roadmaps align the DCP community around a common set of Themes and get scientists excited about future releases.
+Roadmaps align the DCP community around a common set of Themes and get Users of the DCP excited about future releases.

 **Science Roadmaps** communicate a high-level vision of the goals of the single-cell community and a trajectory of progress towards those goals.
 It identifies both use cases for the constructed Atlas and open scientific questions that must be solved to build it.